 Performing complex volume comparisons against other surveys and design files is incredibly quick and easy with Propeller.
-On the Propeller Platform all volume measurements are instantly visualized in 3D, so that anyone can understand what’s been measured and visually track volume changes.
+All volume measurements are instantly visualized in 3D, so that anyone can understand what’s been measured and visually track volume changes.

 Propeller provides a clear picture of where dirt is coming from and going to, and sums it all up in the left panel, ready to export for reporting (complete with gridded cut/fill maps).